By Paul Markel © 2012

 That is, when did it change from a “routine” traffic stop to a deadly force situation?

 At the time I was just a teenager with perhaps six months of martial arts training under my belt.
-When you are low ranking kid, white, yellow, blue belt, you look up to the black belts as invincible demigods.
+When you are a low-ranking kid, white, yellow, blue belt, you look up to the black belts as invincible demigods.

 “How could that happen?”
 My young brain pondered.
 How could a Black Belt be killed by some punk?
 Well, how could a fully trained and certified police officer be killed by a man twenty-five years his elder?